This blog post is all about the Kandy to Ella train in Sri Lanka.

 Top tip: for mobile data around Sri Lanka, we used the Airalo eSim.
 This was super handy and easily installed onto our phones as soon as we landed in Colombo!

-1. Arrive early
+1. Arrive Early

-Time tables for public transport in Sri Lanka seem to be more of a guide than an exact time.
-Always give yourself a large buffer.
-This journey has also exploded on social media, so expect a lot of tourists at the station and know that you won’t be the only travellers taking this trip.
+The Kandy to Ella train journey has also exploded on social media, so expect a lot of tourists at the station and know that you won’t be the only travellers taking this trip.

-2. Be prepared for delays
+2. Be Prepared for Delays

-Train delays happen frequently throughout Sri Lanka, and Kandy to Ella is no exception.
-The train will always eventually come, so we would advise to make sure you don’t have a strict schedule to stick to.
+The Kandy to Ella train will always eventually come, so we would advise to make sure you don’t have a strict schedule to stick to.

 If you do, then travelling by taxi is probably the way to go in Sri Lanka rather than public transport.

-For the organised traveller, tickets go on sale 30 days before the day of travel and sell out quite fast.
-As this trip is now so popular, many local agencies scoop up all of the tickets and then sell them for inflated prices.
+As the Kandy to Ella train journey is now so popular, many local agencies scoop up all of the tickets and then sell them for inflated prices.
 This is the best way to guarantee you will have a seat, but be prepared to pay inflated tourist prices.

-For the more flexible traveller (like us), show up on the day, purchase your ticket and hope for the best.
+For the more flexible traveller (like us), show up on the day, purchase your Kandy to Ella train ticket and hope for the best.
 There doesn’t seem to be a cap on standing tickets, so if you are told the tickets are sold out, it’s likely they are assuming you want seated tickets.
-Make sure to state that you would like to buy standing tickets.

-4. Choose your class
+4. Choose Your Class

-Ticket prices vary from roughly 200 LKR to 3000 LKR depending on which class of ticket you purchase.
-Here’s a breakdown of your options:
+Ticket prices for the Kandy to Ella train vary from roughly 200 LKR to 3000 LKR depending on which class of ticket you purchase.

-First Class Observation: This carriage is at the rear of the train and has large panoramic windows.
+First Class Observation: This carriage is at the rear of the Kandy to Ella train and has large panoramic windows.
 There is no air-conditioning in this carriage, but some of the windows do open.
 It’s worth noting this carriage travels backwards, so best to avoid this option if you get travel sick very easily.

 First Class: This is the most comfortable carriage option that comes with air-conditioning and leather seats.
 However, the windows and doors don’t open so it’s not the best for taking pictures, which is the main reason a lot of people take this train.
 It’s also worth noting for your expectations, that first class in Sri Lanka won’t be the same as a first class carriage in the UK/US.